Celebrating 40 years of privately sponsored refugees in Canada

 Over the past 40 years, the agreement has transformed the lives of the 327,000 privately-sponsored refugees.

-Senator Peter Harder celebrated the 40th anniversary of the first private sponsorship agreement for refugees alongside former prime minister Joe Clark.
-The original agreement came in response to the crisis in war-torn Southeast Asia, at a special ceremony on Thursday.
+Senator Peter Harder celebrated the 40th anniversary of the first private sponsorship agreement for refugees alongside former prime minister Joe Clark at a special ceremony on Thursday.
+The original agreement came in response to the crisis in war-torn Southeast Asia.

 As the founding Executive Director of the Immigration and Refugee Board, the former Deputy Minister of Immigration and the son of refugees, Sen. Harder detailed in a speech to the Red Chamber the personal significance of the Master Agreement for the Sponsorship of Refugees with the Mennonite Central Committee.